setuc/dotfiles/README.md

 # Dotfiles
 This repository contains my personal dotfiles and configurations for various environments, including local WSL (Windows Subsystem for Linux), Azure Machine Learning Compute Instances, GitHub Codespaces, and remote Linux terminals.
+The Ansible playbook has been tested across these setups to ensure consistent behavior.

 ## Directory Structure
 .dotfiles/